Interstate 280 (California): Route description

+The entirety of I-280 is defined in section 580 of the California Streets and Highways Code as Route 280, and that the highway is from "Route 101 in San Jose to Route 80 in San Francisco via Daly City".
+Route 280 was never fully constructed to I-80, its parent Interstate, as defined.
+The constructed northernmost segment of I-280 from 6th to 5th streets in San Francisco is also not considered an Interstate Highway according to the Federal Highway Administration (FHWA)'s route logs, but is still signed as such by Caltrans.

 The southern end of I-280 is at the Joe Colla Interchange with US 101 in San Jose, where it acts as a continuation of I-680 westward.
 In between San Jose and San Francisco, I-280 passes through Santa Clara, Cupertino, Los Altos, and Los Altos Hills before it settles along its scenic route just to the west of the cities of the San Francisco Peninsula in San Mateo County and just to the east of the Santa Cruz Mountains.
 I-280 reemerges in a decidedly urbanized area in the city of San Bruno, passing through South San Francisco and Daly City before it runs across a southeastern swath of the city of San Francisco on the way to its northern terminus.

 The segment of the Junipero Serra Freeway between Cupertino (SR 85) and Daly City (SR 1) has been called the "World's Most Beautiful Freeway" since its dedication in the 1960s.
 Drivers along this portion of I-280 are treated to scenic views of the Santa Cruz Mountains to the west and, at a few points, San Francisco Bay to the east and are isolated by hills from the cities to the east.
 Through much of this segment, the freeway is actually running just inside the eastern rim of the rift valley of the San Andreas Fault.
 A particularly attractive 6 mi stretch of the freeway from Hillsborough to Belmont provides a view at Crystal Springs Reservoir, formed by water piped over 160 mi from Hetch Hetchy Valley in Yosemite National Park, partly filling the rift valley.
+The waters are impounded by Crystal Springs Dam, which drains into San Francisco Bay via San Mateo Creek; I-280 crosses the deep valley formed by this creek on the Doran Memorial Bridge, completed in 1969.

 For nearly all of its length, I-280 runs roughly parallel and several miles to the west of US 101 (Bayshore Freeway).
 Both freeways are north–south routes connecting San Jose with San Francisco; however, unlike I-280, the route that US 101 takes between the two cities goes entirely through urbanized areas.
 The vast majority of the population of the San Francisco Peninsula lives somewhere between I-280 and US 101.